GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     value.
 When it is otherwise apparent that the coordinate is relative time (for example by using the **-f** switch), the **t** can be omitted.

+Radians:
+    For angular regions (and increments) specified in radians you may use a set of forms indicating multiples or fractions of :math:`\pi`.
+Valid forms are [±][\ *s*\ ]pi[*f*\ ], where is *s* and *f* are any integer or floating point numbers, e.g., -2pi/2pi3 goes from -360 to 120 degrees (but in radians).
+When GMT parses one of these forms we alert the labeling machinery to look for certain combinations of pi, limited to *n*\ pi, 1.5pi, and fractions 3/4, 2/3, 1/2, 1/3, and 1/4 pi.
+When an annotated value is within roundoff-error of these combinations we typeset the label using the Greek letter for pi and required multiples or fractions.

 Other coordinates:
     These are simply any coordinates that are not related to geographic or calendar time or relative time and are expected to be simple